AcademySoftwareFoundation/openexr/docs/TechnicalIntroduction.rst

 the premultiplication by dividing the color channels by alpha.
 This division fails when alpha is zero.
-The application software could set all color channels to zero wherever the alpha channel is zero, but this might alter the image in an irreversable way.
+The application software could set all color channels to zero wherever the alpha channel is zero, but this might alter the image in an irreversible way.
 For example, the flame on top of a candle would simply disappear and could not be recovered.